Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$

 Without loss of generality (considering the symmetries of the graph), assume that $x_2$ has an additional neighbour, $v$.
 Then, either $v$ is also adjacent to $y_2$ (then $G$ has order~$13$), or $v$ and $y_2$ have a common neighbour, say $w$.
-If $v$ is adjacent to both $x_2$ and $y_2$, then one can check that there is no edge in the set $\{x_1,x_2,x_3,y_1,y_2,y_3\}$ (otherwise we have a short odd-cycle).
+If $v$ is adjacent to both $x_2$ and $y_2$, then the only edges induced by the set $\{x_1,x_2,x_3,y_1,y_2,y_3\}$ are edges in $G'$ (otherwise we have a short odd-cycle).
 But then, we exhibit a homomorphism of $G$ to $C_5$: map $x_3$, $y_1$, $v$ to $0$; $x_2$, $y_2$ to $1$; $v_1$, $x_1$, $y_3$ to $2$; $v_0$, $v_2$, $v_4$ to $3$; $v_3$ and $v_5$ to $4$.
 This is a contradiction.
 Thus, $v$ and $y_2$ have a common neighbour $w$, and both $v$ and $w$ are of degree~$2$.
 We now create a homomorphic image of $G$ by identifying $v$ with $y_2$ and $w$ with $x_2$.
-Then, this homomorphic image of $G$ is a subgraph of $C(12,5)$, and thus the circular chromatic number of $G$ is at most $12/5$, which implies that $G$ has a homomorphism to $C_5$, a contradiction.
+Then, this image of $G$ is again a subgraph of $C(12,5)$, and thus the circular chromatic number of $G$ is at most $12/5$, implying that $G$ has a homomorphism to $C_5$, a contradiction.
 This completes the proof of Claim~\ref{clm:no6-cycle}. \smallqed